 - Hiring Motor Coaches Between Denver International Airport and Winter Park if flying into Denver.
 Before these motor coaches drop group members off in Winter Park, and if interested, how much additional cost would there be to have the group stop at a Denver or Winter Park area grocery store?
 Would it be possible, or save costs if the same airport coaches provided your transportation to the performance site, instead of hiring the local school district buses (after the performance schedule is created in January)?
 The festival staff knows approximately what other attending groups have paid for airport transfers.
 Contact the festival if wanting to save some time investigating.

 - Hiring Local School District Buses to/from the Performance Site.
 If a group will not have motor coaches or buses with them the entire time in Winter Park, and bus transportation is needed to the performance site, the festival staff can help schedule local school bus transportation based on scheduled performance times, and where a group is staying overnight, after the performance schedule is created in late January or early February prior to the festival dates.
 The festival is not providing this bus service, only helping to schedule, and a group will pay the local school district directly.
-More detailed information is available within WPSMF Ski Locker.
+More detailed information is available within WPSMF Ski Locker under Trip Planning.

 - Meals.
 This can be meals while in route to and from Winter Park, groceries to prepare meals in condos or cabins (brought from home or purchased in Denver or Winter Park area), meals at restaurants, pizza deliveries, etc. The festival can help by providing the average cost at local restaurants, ski resort, and what other directors share about what amount was budgeted for groceries.
 Yes, a group can choose to purchase optional meal plans, or discounted ski resort meal vouchers through the festival, which will be charged by the festival.